rgambord/c99-doc/doc/sections/7/24/4/4/1/index.rst

 .. _9899_7.24.4.4.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.4.4.1p2>`

-:ref:`2 <9899_7.24.4.4.1p2>` The wcscmp function compares the wide string pointed to by s1 to the wide string pointed to by s2.
+The wcscmp function compares the wide string pointed to by s1 to the wide string pointed to by s2.

 .. rubric:: Returns

 .. _9899_7.24.4.4.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.4.4.1p3>`

-:ref:`3 <9899_7.24.4.4.1p3>` The wcscmp function returns an integer greater than, equal to, or less than zero, accordingly as the wide string pointed to by s1 is greater than, equal to, or less than the wide string pointed to by s2.
+The wcscmp function returns an integer greater than, equal to, or less than zero, accordingly as the wide string pointed to by s1 is greater than, equal to, or less than the wide string pointed to by s2.